Elsie Effah Kaufmann

-Education
+Early life and education

 The daughter of educators, she hails from Assin in the Central Region.
-Kaufmann began her secondary education at the Aburi Girls' Senior High School, and obtained her International Baccalaureate Diploma from United World College of the Atlantic in Wales in 1988.
+Her father, Yusuf K. Effah served as the headmaster of T.I.
+Ahmadiyya Senior High School, Kumasi and later, Director of Education in the Western Region.
+Kaufmann began her secondary education at the Aburi Girls' Senior High School, and obtained her International Baccalaureate Diploma from the United World College of the Atlantic in Wales in 1988.

-She proceeded to the University of Pennsylvania for her Bachelor of Science in Engineering (BSE), a Master of Science in Engineering (MSE) and PhD in Bioengineering.
+She proceeded to the University of Pennsylvania for her Bachelor of Science in Engineering (BSE), a Master of Science in Engineering (MSE), and a doctorate (PhD) in Bioengineering.